 As you can see when the price action broke the dead zone, if you would have placed a buy entry order you would have grabbed about 35 quick pips if you would have closed the trade right away.

-Have you ever heard the saying, “A picture is worth 1000 words?”
-That statement could be so true with the chart image above.
-You see on this hour time chart, many traders got in at the Red zone pushed the price up only about 40 pips and then they got out immediately.
+Have you ever heard the saying, "A picture is worth 1000 words?"
+That statement is true with the chart image above.
+You can see on this hour time chart many traders got in at the Red zone and pushed the price up only about 40 pips.
+Then they got out immediately.
 As a result, the price continued to draw down to our red zone again and now is hitting a new support level.
 Remember, resistance in the past means support in the future.